chris-sanders/chris-sanders.github.io/_posts/2020-10-07-argo-in-argo.md

  * [Sealed-Secrets][sealed-secrets] - A one way secret encryption, some of the applications require Secrets and this is how I'm managing them, in git.
  * [Traefik][traefik] - An ingress controller, an Argo specific IngressRoute is included in the argocd templates.
-Once Traefik is installed, you can enable it and stops using the kube-proxy to access Argo.
+Once Traefik is installed, you can enable the route and stop using the kube-proxy to access Argo.

 Once you go beyond a simple test cluster, there are also Charts to handle TLS: